bmistry4/audio-art/README.md

 - **Why?** (Motivation/Background story.)
 A few months ago, someone close to me had gone on a holiday to Wales, specifically, to climb Mount Snowdon.
 (Snowdon is the highest mountain in Wales, with a height of 1,085m!)
-On a good day this is a mighty LONG trek (~5-7 hrs), so as you can imagine, on a day when there's a storm this is an amazing feat.
+On a good day this is a mighty LONG trek (~5-7 hrs), so as you can imagine, on a stormy day this is a might LONG and HARD trek.
 With it being the typical British weather, of course there was a storm, and with this person's luck, of course it was a big one (Storm Antoni to be specific)!
 Long story short nothing of theirs went to plan.
 This included the weather, the time of the hike, finding the spare torch batteries, finding the train to back down the mountain, or remembering their toothbrush during their stay!
 But even with all those setbacks and awful conditions, they still managed to do the hike!
-After completing the hike (and regaining the feeling in their fingers), I was sent an audio message (approx. 16 mins long) explaining their journey from start to end.
+After completing the hike (and regaining the feeling in their fingers), I was sent an audio message (~15-16 mins long) explaining their journey from start to end.
 Listening to their monologue, I thought "Wow, what a journey and heck of an experience!".
 I wanted to make something personal for them as a reminder of their little adventure, and since art is fun and expressive I thought why not!